Skip to content

 Joined Datasets vs Child Datasets

-Before configuring a child dataset, you may consider using a joined dataset.
+Before configuring a child dataset, you may also want to consider using a joined dataset.

 Joined Datasets